mockoon/mockoon.com/content/articles/api-guide-rest-api-components.md

 ### Resource URL (request)

-The request will be made to a specific URL, endpoint, or resource path, using a specific method.
+The request will be made to a **specific URL, endpoint, or resource path**, using a specific **method**.
 While the URL identifies the **resource** you want to interact with (users, invoices, posts, etc.), the method will indicate to the server which type of **action** you want to perform on it.

-You will find different approaches to defining resource URLs.
-The most common will probably be to use a self-descriptive name in its plural form, prefixed with one or more path sections (the "api" keyword, the API version, etc.) and followed by optional URL parameters to interact with a specific resource (a user, a post, etc.):
+You will find **different approaches** to defining resource URLs.
+The most common will probably be to use a **self-descriptive name in its plural form**, prefixed with one or more path sections (the "api" keyword, the API version, etc.) and followed by optional URL parameters to interact with a specific resource (a user, a post, etc.):

 - `http://company.com/api/v2/users`: all the users
 - `http://company.com/api/v2/users/:id`: one user with a specific `id`